title: Cookbooks and recipes home

 ```

-The response includes a `referenceId` that you need to capture the payout transaction.
+The response includes a `referenceId` that you can use to cancel the transaction or check its details.

 ```json highlight=5